On the boundary properties of Bernstein estimators on the simplex: Review of the literature and motivation

-\citet{MR1293514} was the first author to consider Bernstein estimation in the multivariate context.
+\cite{MR1293514} was the first author to consider Bernstein estimation in the multivariate context.
 Assuming that $f$ is twice continuously differentiable, he derived asymptotic expressions for the bias, variance and MSE of the density estimators on the two-dimensional unit simplex and the unit square $[0,1]^2$, and also proved their uniform strong consistency and asymptotic normality.
 He showed that the optimal rate of the MSE is $\OO_{\bb{x}}(n^{-2/3})$ for interior points when $d = 2$, and it is achieved when $m \asymp n^{1/3}$.
 On the ``edges'' of dimension $1$ (i.e., excluding the corners), he showed that the optimal rate is $\OO_{\bb{x}}(n^{-4/7})$ and it is achieved when $m \asymp n^{2/7}$.
 On the ``edges'' of dimension $0$ (i.e., the three corners of the $2$-dimensional simplex), he showed that the optimal rate is $\OO_{\bb{x}}(n^{-1/2})$ and it is achieved when $m \asymp n^{1/4}$.
-As we will see, this deterioration of the MSE on the boundary is solely due to an increase of the variance of the density estimator, while the bias remains asymptotically the same.
-This is in contrast with traditional kernel estimators, where the opposite trade happens: the bias increases on the boundary while the variance remains asymptotically the same.
-For both classes of estimators, the rates of the MSE are still the same on the boundary (but for different reasons).
+As we will see, this deterioration of the MSE near the boundary is solely due to an increase of the variance of the density estimator, while the bias remains asymptotically uniform and of order $\OO(m^{-1})$.
+This is in contrast with traditional kernel estimators, where the opposite trade-off happens: the bias increases near the boundary while the variance remains asymptotically the same.
+For both classes of estimators, the rates of the MSE might be the same on the boundary but for different reasons.

+It should be noted that this variance increase near and on the boundary was previously observed by other authors for product-type asymmetric kernel estimators (meaning when the kernel is a product of one-dimensional kernels) on the geometrically simpler domains $[0,1]^d$ and $[0,\infty)^d$, see, e.g., \cite[page~142~and~(7a)]{MR2568128}, \cite[pages~50~and~52]{MR3979322} and \cite[Corollary~1]{MR4322320}. \cite{MR2925964} also observed this phenomenon in one dimension and provided explicit asymptotic expressions for the bias, variance and MSE of the classical Bernstein density and c.d.f.\ estimators near and on the boundary of $[0,1]$.
+Our main goal in this paper is to extend Leblanc's results to the $d$-dimensional simplex domain and complete the theoretical analysis initiated by \cite{MR4287788} on the asymptotic properties of Bernstein density and c.d.f.\ estimators on the simplex (with multinomial weights).